pykao/QuantumGAN-PyTorch/README.md

 python sparse_molecular_dataset.py
 ```

-## MolGAN
+## MolGAN and Quantum-GAN

-Simply run the following command to train the MolGAN.
+Simply run the following command to train the MolGAN or Quantum-GAN.

 ```python
 python main.py